flenniken/collections/docs/collection-maker.md

 scripts/deploy -s
 ~~~

-On your iphone, on the image page, size and pan each image to define
+On localhost, on the image page, size and pan each image to define
 its zoom points.
-Click the download icon then air-drop it to
+Click the download icon to write the `cjson` to
-yourself.
-This saves it in the downloads folder on your desktop
+`dist/images/cN/cN.json`.

+On an iPhone the download icon still downloads the file.
+Air-drop it
-machine.
-Then you move it to the collection's folder.
+to yourself, then move it to the collection's folder.

 ♫ Note: air-drop doesn't work when your iphone is plugged into your
 mac.